ennulife/ennulifeassessments/documentation/REFACTORING_AND_MAINTENANCE_GUIDE.md

 # ENNU Life Plugin: Refactoring & Maintenance Guide
-**Version: 27.0.0**
+**Version: 28.0.0**
-**Date: 2024-07-16**
+**Date: 2024-07-18**

 ---

 ## 1. Overview of Architectural Changes

-The ENNU Life Assessment plugin has undergone a critical refactoring to address significant stability, security, and maintainability issues.
-The core of this work was to move from a codebase with hardcoded, duplicated data to a centralized, configuration-based architecture.
+The ENNU Life Assessment plugin has undergone critical refactoring to enhance stability, performance, and maintainability.
+The core of this work focused on solidifying the plugin's architecture, optimizing database interactions, and improving code clarity.

-This guide outlines the new architecture and provides instructions for common maintenance tasks, such as updating assessments.
+This guide outlines the current architecture and provides instructions for common maintenance tasks.

 ---

-## 2. New Project Structure
+## 2. Project Structure

-The most important change is the introduction of the `includes/config/` directory.
-This directory now holds the "source of truth" for all assessment-related data.
+The "source of truth" for all assessment-related data is centralized in configuration files within the `includes/config/` directory.

-- **/includes/config/questions/**: *One file per assessment* (`hair_assessment.php`, `ed_treatment_assessment.php`, etc.) returning a pure PHP array of question definitions.
+-   `includes/config/assessment-questions.php`: Contains a single, comprehensive PHP array with all question definitions for every assessment.
-- **/includes/config/scoring/**: *One file per assessment* containing its scoring map.
-- **/includes/config/assessment-questions.php / assessment-scoring.php**: Lightweight loaders that merge any modular files; keep these untouched.

-Key Principle: *Never* touch core PHP classes for content edits.
-Add or edit a file in `questions/` or `scoring/` and the loader will pick it up automatically.
+-   `includes/config/assessment-scoring.php`: Contains the complete scoring map for all assessments.
+-   `includes/config/results-content.php`: Defines the content displayed on the results pages.

+**Key Principle:** To edit assessment content (questions, scoring, or results), modify the appropriate centralized configuration file.
+Avoid making content changes directly within the core PHP classes.

 ---

 ## 3. How to Update or Add an Assessment

-This new architecture makes updating assessments dramatically simpler and safer.

-### To Modify an Existing Assessment (Modular):
+### To Modify an Existing Assessment:

 1.  **Edit Questions**:
-    -   Open `includes/config/questions/hair_assessment.php` (replace with your assessment).
+    -   Open `includes/config/assessment-questions.php`.
-    -   Update the question array; save the file.
+    -   Locate the array for the specific assessment (e.g., `'hair'`) and update the question definitions.
 2.  **Edit Scoring**:
-    -   Open `includes/config/scoring/hair_assessment.php`.
+    -   Open `includes/config/assessment-scoring.php`.
-    -   Add, remove, or modify the scoring rules for each question.
+    -   Locate the scoring rules for the assessment and modify them as needed.
 The key of each rule must match the `value` of the answer option in the questions file.

-### To Add a New Assessment (Recommended Path):
+### To Add a New Assessment:

 1.  **Define Questions**:
-    -   Create a new file `includes/config/questions/my_new_assessment.php` that returns an array of question arrays.
+    -   In `includes/config/assessment-questions.php`, add a new top-level key for your assessment (e.g., `'new_assessment'`) and populate it with an array of question arrays.
 2.  **Define Scoring Rules**:
-    -   Create `includes/config/scoring/my_new_assessment.php` with the scoring map.
+    -   In `includes/config/assessment-scoring.php`, add a corresponding key (`'new_assessment'`) with its scoring map.

-3.  **Register the Shortcode** (one-time):
+3.  **Register the Shortcode**:
     -   Open `includes/class-assessment-shortcodes.php`.
-    -   In the `register_shortcodes` method, add the new assessment key and its corresponding shortcode tag to the `$core_assessments` array.
+    -   In the `register_shortcodes` method, add the new assessment key and its shortcode tag to the `$core_assessments` array.

-4.  **Add to Admin Display** (optional if you need admin editing):
+4.  **Add to Admin Display** (if needed):
     -   Open `includes/class-enhanced-admin.php`.
     -   In the `show_user_assessment_fields` method, add the new assessment key and its display title to the `$assessments` array.